 Do you have a child who is flat footed and experiencing foot or leg pain?
 Do you want to correct your children’s posture and help them walk and run straighter?

 If your child has been diagnosed with flat feet or overpronation, don’t panic!
-These conditions are more common than you think.
+These conditions are more common than what you think.
 I will answer any questions that you might have and help you find the correct pair of shoes and orthotics.

 For the last 10 years, I have been working for a specialized children’s shoe store.
 I help families find the correct types of children’s shoes and orthotics to reduce or fully eliminate foot and leg pain.